-Rev. Gibbs and CPM liaison mediate with applicant to discuss LeaderWise report and create synopsis for review of full commission.
-CPM meets with applicant for discussion on LeaderWise assessment and votes to enroll the applicant as an Inquirer under care of the Presbytery of Milwaukee.
-Liaison completes Form 2A and Form 2B with Inquirer.
-Inquirer will complete the Safe Gatherings training, as required for all ministers and leaders of the presbytery.
-Stage 1b: As an Inquirer Inquirers communicate with Session and CPM liaisons periodically with updates on their development and any specific needs.
-Inquirer and CPM meet each year for an Annual Consultation.
-Inquirer completes Form 3 and submits it to CPM prior to Annual Consultation.
-Inquirer requests for current transcript from theological educational institution be sent to CPM.2 Inquirer requests evaluation from any field education experiences be released to CPM.
-Inquirer meets with CPM liaison to review Form 3 and set goals for the coming year.
-CPM and Inquirer meet; CPM liaison and Inquirer complete Form 4 together.
-Inquirer begins formal theological studies toward earning a Master of Divinity (see Appendix 5 for a list of course requirements) and completing Field Education and Clinical Pastoral Education (CPE) requirements (see Appendix 6 for field education and CPE requirements).
-Inquirer takes the Bible Content Exam.3 The exam is proctored twice annually: the first Friday in February and the Friday before Labor.
-Please see the Bible Content Exam page on the PC(USA) website for registration dates, locations, and online registration.
-Study resources: Practice Exams, Quizlet Flash Cards, Masters of Interpretation blog Stage 2a: Becoming a Candidate or ord urpose of the candidacy phase is to provide a time for further development toward full readiness dained ministry, and for both CPM and the candidate to address issues of experience, integration, etency, and vocational call.
-At least one year is required in the candidacy phase.
-4 Inquirer completes Forms 5A and submits it to Session.
-Session interviews Inquirer.
-O Session makes recommendation to CPM via Form 5B.
+- Request that final evaluations be submitted to CPM through Rev. Gibbs. - Rev. Gibbs and CPM liaison mediate with applicant to discuss LeaderWise report and create synopsis for review of full commission. - □ CPM meets with applicant for discussion on LeaderWise assessment and votes to enroll the applicant as an Inquirer under care of the Presbytery of Milwaukee.
+Liaison completes Form 2A and Form 2B with Inquirer. - □ Inquirer will complete the Safe Gatherings training, as required for all ministers and leaders of the presbytery.

+Stage 1b: As an Inquirer

+- □ Inquirers communicate with Session and CPM liaisons periodically with updates on their development and any specific needs. - □ Inquirer and CPM meet each year for an Annual Consultation. - Inquirer completes Form 3 and submits it to CPM prior to Annual Consultation. - o Inquirer requests for current transcript from theological educational institution be sent to CPM.2 - Inquirer requests evaluation from any field education experiences be released to CPM. - CPM and Inquirer meet and complete Form 4 together. - □ Inquirer begins formal theological studies toward earning a Master of Divinity (see Appendix 5 for a list of course requirements) and completing Field Education and Clinical Pastoral Education (CPE) requirements (see Appendix 6 for field education and CPE requirements). - □ Inquirer takes the Bible Content Exam.3 - The exam is proctored twice annually: the first Friday in February and the Friday before Labor.
+Please see the Bible Content Exam page on the PC(USA) website for registration dates, locations, and online registration. - o Study resources: Practice Exams, Quizlet Flash Cards, Masters of Interpretation blog

+Stage 2a: Becoming a Candidate

+The purpose of the candidacy phase is to provide a time for further development toward full readiness for ordained ministry, and for both CPM and the candidate to address issues of experience, integration, competency, and vocational call.
+At least one year is required in the candidacy phase.4

+- □ Inquirer completes Forms 5A and submits it to Session. - □ Session interviews Inquirer. - Session makes recommendation to CPM via Form 5B.